×

 All about Basalt and Oil shale Properties

 Know all about Basalt and Oil shale properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Basalt belongs to Igneous Rocks while Oil shale belongs to Sedimentary Rocks.Texture of Basalt is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Oil shale is Splintery.
 Basalt appears Dull and Soft and Oil shale appears Muddy.
-The luster of Basalt is not available while that of Oil shale is dull.
+The luster of Basalt is while that of Oil shale is dull.
 Basalt is available in black, brown, light to dark grey colors whereas Oil shale is available in black, brown, buff, green, grey, red, yellow colors.
 The commercial uses of Basalt and Oil shale are an oil and gas reservoir, commemorative tablets, creating artwork, used in aquariums.